darko-mesaros/pristup/README.md

 There are two ways of passing the configuration items (account ID, role, and session name) to **Pristup**:

 - Using the command line parameters
-- Via the `pristup.toml` configuration file
+- Via the `pristup.toml` configuration file that is located in your `$HOME/.config/pristup` directory

 By default, the application looks for command line parameters first.
-If none are supplied, it gets them from the configuration file located in the root of the repository (`pristup.toml`).
-This file, with some dummy values is supplied within this repository.
+If none are supplied, it gets them from the configuration file.

-## TODO 📋

-- [ ] Handle the configuration file properly (look in $HOME/.config)
-- [ ] Use `xdg-open` to automatically open the browser (where possible)
-- [ ] Generate temporary CLI credentials for sharing
-- [ ] Generate temporary S3 bucket upload permissions

-## Version Log 📜

-### 0.1.0
-- Base functionality
-- Generates an URL for temporary console access
-- Handles parameters and configuration files (almost)